-This course focuses on the role of the HRM regarding the impact of diversity in labor relations in global organizations.
-Specifically, students explore HR management in organizations operating in a cross cultural and diverse working environment.
-Special topics include the role of race, gender, ethnic origin and tradition in creating an efficient, rewarding and harmonious workplace in a global setting.
+This course focuses on the role of the HRM regarding the impact of labor relations in global organizations.
+Specifically, students explore human resource management in organizations operating in a global working environment.
+Special topics include human resources and workplace optimization best practices in a global setting.